A Curriculum for Executives

 - Decision Optimization and Risk Management

-Sophisticated and user-friendly decision technologies play an increasingly important role for optimizing decisions and for managing risk by managers and executives at all levels.
+Sophisticated and user-friendly decision technologies play an increasingly important role in optimizing decisions and in managing risk by managers and executives at all levels.
 Indeed, the utilization of these technologies in a time-sensitive manner can have a tremendous impact on a company’s profitability and can even mean the difference between competitive success and failure.
 This course focuses on modeling and analyzing complex problems with such technologies.
 Specifically, methodologies discussed include linear and nonlinear optimization, simulation, and decision analysis.

 - Economic Analysis for Managerial Decisions

 Using powerful negotiating tools such as game theory, signaling, and Nash equilibriums, this course helps the student to understand how markets reconcile the separate needs of consumers and producers.
 This course provides a crucial economic framework for managerial decisions.

 No manager or professional can move up in his or her career without a strong theoretical and practical base in financial management.
 This course explores valuation techniques and how they can be applied to corporate finance decisions.
 Students will study the techniques used to estimate inputs for valuation models, the impact of risk on valuation, and how valuation models help in decisions related to capital budgeting, asset acquisitions, and the capital structure of corporations.

 - Global Human Resource Management

 Whether you work in operations, finance, marketing, or other fields, your ability to maximize human capital will be fundamental to your organization's success.
 Using case studies, this course discusses the influence of changing technologies, public policy directives, and international competitive requirements as they affect decisions relating to staffing, compensation, employee relations, and human resource development.